 - Knowledge management: The exchange of knowledge becomes crucial in flexible structures.

-In addition, a well thought-out Change managementwhich is based on Transparency and continuous communication can help to alleviate employees' concerns about a relaxed way of working.
-When organisations understand that change is not only inevitable but also offers opportunities, it can have a positive impact on the overall working environment.
+In addition, a well thought-out Change managementwhich is based on Transparency A change programme based on transparency and continuous communication can help to alleviate employees' concerns about a relaxed way of working.
+When organisations understand that change is not only inevitable but also an opportunity, it can have a positive impact on the overall working environment.

 "Flexibility is the key to innovative strength - but only in conjunction with the clear realisation of objectives."